phpvoid/memlay.nvim/README.md

   position and extracts field types, sizes, and alignments
 - `c/layout.c` — applies the four standard ABI alignment rules to compute offsets and padding; no libclang dependency, tested standalone
-- `lua/memlay/` — LuaJIT FFI calls into the shared library, renders results using the Neovim buffer and highlight API

 ---